abhisheksr01/azure-terraform-workshop/README.md

 > Note: If you are running behind a Corporate proxy, VPN or firewall it's highly likely that access to the IP based URL's might be blocked.

+### Destroying Infrastructure

+  <b>Always make sure that you destroy the infrastructure (only while learning or practicing) at the end of the exercise to ensure you are not paying for left over resources.</b>

+  - Destroy `application-infra` resources

+    From the application-infra directory execute below command and when prompted respond as `yes`:

+    ```
+    terraform destroy
+    ```

+    alternatively you can use below command without prompt
+    ```
+    terraform destroy --auto-approve
+    ```

+  - Destroy `bootstrap` resources

+    From the bootstrap directory execute below command and when prompted respond as `yes`:
+    ```
+    terraform destroy
+    ```
+    alternatively you can use below command without prompt
+    ```
+    terraform destroy --auto-approve
+    ```

+    > You may get an error while trying to delete the bootstrap infrastructure because the storage account do not exist anymore where terraform was storing the remote state.
+Hence go to the portal and manually delete the leftover resources.

 ### Setting Up Azure DevOps Pipeline
     [Work in Progress]